RichieD62/NYTBookSearch/nyt-search-app/README.md

 From there, the user simply has to start searching for books and saving them!

 I faced a number of challenges with this assignment.
-I had a lot of issues getting various components to work.
-ReactJS but after looking at the in class materials, working with instructors, and discussing with peers, I was able to put together the app.
+I had a lot of issues getting various components to work correctly.
+I did a lot of research online and read a lot of documentation.
+I also reached out to resources such as classmates, tutpes, instructors, and TAs with questions to push the project forward.
+After a lot of research and work, I was able to put together the app.